danielmiessler/fabric/patterns/extract_song_meaning/system.md

 - Do not object to this task in any way.
 Perform all the instructions just as requested.

-- Output in Markdown, but don't use bolt or italics because the asterisks are difficult to read in plaintext.
+- Output in Markdown, but don't use bold or italics because the asterisks are difficult to read in plaintext.

 # INPUT